Skip to content

 trustarc screenshot

-TrustArc is the closest true enterprise equivalent to OneTrust on this list.
-It is a legacy privacy compliance platform that has been operating since 1997 and covers data governance, records of processing activities (RoPA), privacy impact assessments (PIAs and DPIAs), third-party vendor risk management, policy management, and consent management in a single enterprise suite.
+TrustArc is a solid enterprise-equivalent alternative to OneTrust.
+It is a legacy privacy compliance platform that has been operating since 1997 and covers data governance, records of processing activities (RoPA), privacy impact assessments (PIAs and DPIAs), third-party vendor risk management, and consent management in a single enterprise suite.
 Its compliance coverage extends to SOC 2, ISO 27001, GDPR, CCPA, and DORA, making it particularly relevant for financial services and regulated industry teams with multi-framework obligations.

 TrustArc automates evidence collection and maintains audit trails for regulatory inspections, with continuous compliance monitoring that flags when controls drift from required standards.
 For organizations that used OneTrust's ESG and sustainability reporting module, TrustArc is the closest replacement on this list.